Henry Ford: International business

 Ford's philosophy was one of economic independence for the United States.
 His River Rouge Plant became the world's largest industrial complex, pursuing vertical integration to such an extent that it could produce its own steel.
-Ford's goal was to produce a vehicle from scratch without reliance on foreign trade.
+Ford's goal was to produce an automobile from scratch without reliance on foreign trade.
 He believed in the global expansion of his company.
 He believed that international trade and cooperation led to international peace, and he used the assembly line process and production of the Model T to demonstrate it.

-He opened Ford assembly plants in Britain and Canada in 1911, and soon became the biggest automotive producer in those countries.
+He opened Ford assembly plants in Britain and Canada in 1911, and soon became the biggest automobile manufacturer in those countries.
 In 1912, Ford cooperated with Giovanni Agnelli of Fiat to launch the first Italian automotive assembly plants.
 The first plants in Germany were built in the 1920s with the encouragement of Herbert Hoover and the Commerce Department, which agreed with Ford's theory that international trade was essential to world peace and reduced the chance of war.
-In the 1920s, Ford also opened plants in Australia, India, and France, and by 1929, he had successful dealerships on six continents.
-Ford experimented with a commercial rubber plantation in the Amazon jungle called Fordlândia; it was one of his few failures.
+In the 1920s, Ford also opened plants in Australia, France, India, and Mexico, and by 1929, he had successful dealerships on six continents.
+Ford experimented with a commercial rubber plantation in the Amazon jungle called Fordlândia; it failed.

-In 1929, Ford made an agreement with the Soviets to provide technical aid over nine years in building the first Soviet automobile plant (GAZ) near Nizhny Novgorod (Gorky) (an additional contract for construction of the plant was signed with The Austin Company on August 23, 1929).
+In 1929, Ford agreed with the Soviets to provide technical aid over nine years in building the first Soviet automobile plant (GAZ) near Nizhny Novgorod (Gorky) (an additional contract for construction of the plant was signed with The Austin Company on August 23, 1929).
 The contract involved the purchase of $30,000,000 worth of knocked-down Ford cars and trucks for assembly during the first four years of the plant's operation, after which the plant would gradually switch to Soviet-made components.
 Ford sent his engineers and technicians to the Soviet Union to help install the equipment and train the workforce, while over a hundred Soviet engineers and technicians were stationed at Ford's plants in Detroit and Dearborn "for the purpose of learning the methods and practice of manufacture and assembly in the Company's plants".
 Said Ford: "No matter where industry prospers, whether in India or China, or Russia, the more profit there will be for everyone, including us.
 All the world is bound to catch some good from it."

 By 1932, Ford was manufacturing one-third of the world's automobiles.
 It set up numerous subsidiaries that sold or assembled the Ford cars and trucks: